stephenreid321/lumen/README.md

 * Daily summaries of news stories tweeted by group members via news.me integration
 * Geographically-aware lists feature for maintaining lists of venues, contacts etc

+Lumen is written in Ruby using the [Padrino](http://padrinorb.com/) framework.

 ![A Lumen group](https://dl.dropboxusercontent.com/u/136370/lumen/group.jpg)

 ## Getting up and running